 Can swallowing period blood make you sick or be harmful to your body?

-Even though blood is only part of what menstrual flow actually is, since it does contain blood, sharing that fluid genitally or orally does present extra risks of sexually-transmitted infections, because you're then dealing with the possibility of, or increased possibility of, bloodborne infections like HIV or Hepatitis.
+Even though blood is only one part of what menstrual flow actually is, since it does contain blood, sharing that fluid genitally or orally does present extra risks of sexually-transmitted infections, because you're then dealing with the possibility of, or increased possibility of, bloodborne infections like HIV or Hepatitis.

-So, if you're engaging in something like oral sex with a partner who is menstruating, be sure that before you engage in that fluid-sharing -- as is the case when it comes to a partner swallowing your semen as well, or sharing other genital fluids -- both of you have been practicing safer sex for six months, including latex barrier use (which for cunnilingus -- oral sex for women -- would mean using a dental dam, a condom cut to be a dental dam or saran wrap as a barrier) and tests for sexually transmitted infections for both of you.
+If you're engaging in something like oral sex with a partner who is menstruating, be sure that before you engage in that fluid-sharing -- as is the case when it comes to a partner swallowing your semen as well, or sharing other genital fluids -- both of you have been practicing safer sex for six months, including latex barrier use (which for cunnilingus -- oral sex on a vagina -- would mean using a dental dam, a condom cut to be a dental dam or saran wrap as a barrier) and tests for sexually transmitted infections for both of you.
 When you have those six months and two full screens each with negative results under your belts, if you've both also remained and continue to remain sexually monogamous, then you can consider going without those barriers, including during menstruation, much more safely.